Welcome to Cape Cod Foot Care

 2) Nurses who are certified to provide foot and nail care are a helpful option for those who need or prefer home visits or have easy access to a senior center.
 You can verify Bachelor prepared registered nurses with CFCN certification through the WOCNCB.
 Associate or Diploma prepared nurses and other health care professionals may be Certified Foot Care Specialists (CFCS), certified by the American Foot Care Nurses Association (AFCNA).
 An unverified foot care directory is available through AFCNA.

-Certification guarantees compliance with the Massachusetts Board of Registration in Nursing Advisory Ruling on Nursing Practice, which requires nurses to have the knowledge and training to provide foot and nail care.
+Certification guarantees compliance with the Massachusetts Board of Registration in Nursing Advisory Ruling on Nursing Practice, which requires nurses to have education (knowledge) and training (skills) to provide foot and nail care.

 Your health is in your hands, and it's important to make informed decisions about your care.